benitomartin/sam-lambda-aws-api/README.md

 A serverless API built with AWS SAM (Serverless Application Model) that generates random numbers within a specified range.

+The project has been developed as part of the following [blog](https://medium.com/@benitomartin/build-and-deploy-a-serverless-api-with-aws-sam-lambda-gateway-and-docker-35bbb4167439)

 ## Table of Contents

 - [Project Structure](#project-structure)